snackattas/ItemCatalog/README.md

     - name
     - picture_url
 #### localhost:8000/category/\[category_id\]/item/JSON/
-    Displays all hobbies of a particular lizard with this metadata
+    Displays all hobbies of a particular lizard with this metadata:
     - creation_instant
     - description
     - id